Samyukta Maharashtra Samiti: History

 The Indian National Congress had pledged to introduce linguistic states prior to Independence.
-However, after Independence, Jawaharlal Nehru and Sardar Vallabhbhai Patel were adamantly opposed to linguistic states.
+However, after Independence, Jawaharlal Nehru and Vallabhbhai Patel were adamantly opposed to linguistic states.
 They perceived linguistic states as a threat to the integrity of India.
 For the first time and perhaps the only time, Rashtriya Swayamsevak Sangh and its chief Madhav Sadashiv Golwalkar supported Nehru and Patel against redrawing of the map along linguistic lines.
-The catalyst to the creation of a States Re-organization Commission was the fasting death of Telugu nationalist Potti Sriramulu.
+The catalyst to the creation of a States Re-organization Commission was the fasting death of Telugu nationalist Potti Sreeramulu.
 In 1956, the SRC (States Re-organisation Committee) recommended creation of linguistic states of Andhra Pradesh, Kerala and Karnataka but recommended a bi-lingual state for Maharashtra-Gujarat, with Bombay as its capital but Vidarbha outside Maharashtra.
-Further, they recommended the creation of Vidharba state to unite the Marathi-speaking people of former Hyderabad state with Marathi-speaking areas of Central Provinces and Berar state.
-On 21 November 1955, demonstrators were fired upon by the police at Flora Fountain in the capital city of Bombay.
+Further, they recommended the creation of Vidarbha state to unite the Marathi-speaking people of former Hyderabad State with Marathi-speaking areas of Central Provinces and Berar state.
+On 21 November 1955, demonstrators were fired upon by the police at Flora Fountain in the capital city of Mumbai.
 Flora Fountain was subsequently renamed Hutatma Chowk or "Martyr's Crossroad" in their memory.
 It is estimated that in a total of 106 people were shot by security forces during the period of agitation and at different places.
 Morarji Desai, who was the then chief minister of Bombay State was later removed and replaced by Yashwantrao Chavan as a result of criticism related to the 21 November incident.
 Nehru's speech dissenting with the SRC led C. D. Deshmukh, the then Finance Minister of the Nehru Cabinet to resign his post in January 1956.
 This led to the creation of the predecessor movement Sanyukta Maharashtra Parishad, inaugurated on 1 November 1956, causing a great political stir and, under the leadership of Keshavrao Jedhe, a whole party meeting was held in Pune and Samyukta Maharashtra Samiti was founded on 6 February 1956.
 In the second general election of 1957, the Samiti defeated the stalwarts of Congress by securing 101 seats out of 133, including 12 from Bombay.
-The Congress party could form a government only with the support of Gujarat, Marathwada and Vidharba.
+The Congress party could form a government only with the support of Gujarat, Marathwada and Vidarbha.

-The Samyukta Maharashtra Samiti achieved its goal on 1 May 1960, when the State of Bombay was partitioned into the Marathi-speaking State of Maharashtra and the Gujarati-speaking State of Gujarat.
+The Samyukta Maharashtra Samiti achieved its goal on 1 May 1960, when the State of Bombay was partitioned into the Marathi-speaking State of Maharashtra and the Gujarati-speaking state of Gujarat.
 However Goa (then a Portuguese colony), Belgaum, Karwar and adjoining areas, which were also part of the Maharashtra envisaged by the Samiti, were not included in Maharashtra state.
 Prominent leaders of the Samyukta Maharashtra Samiti decided to quit the organization after 1 May 1960, but the then chairman of the Samiti, Udhavrao Patil, continued his fight for the 862 Marathi-speaking villages of Karnataka that were excluded in 1960.